MENU

 Food Chemistry

-The research group deals with the development of extraction methods for the determination of secondary bioactive metabolites mainly from different parts (fruits, leaves, flowers, seeds, bark, tubers etc) of edible plants, medicinal plants and agri-food by-products.
-Among the activities there is also the application of chromatographic techniques (HPLC coupled to UV-Vis detectors or DAD), and combined MS spectrometry techniques (HPLC/API MS, MS/MS) and NMR analysis for the structural characterization of natural compounds present in plant extracts.
-One of the typical activities is to develop multitarget chromatographic methods for the quality control of plant extracts and extracts for food use predominantly containing phenolic compounds (phenylpropanoids, flavonoids, secoiridoids, stilbenoids, tannins, procyanidins), alkaloids and saponins.
+The group focuses on developing extraction methods for determining bioactive secondary metabolites primarily from various parts (fruits, leaves, flowers, seeds, bark, tubers, etc.) of edible plants, medicinal plants, and agro-food by-products.
+Activities include chromatographic techniques (HPLC coupled with UV-Vis or DAD detectors) and combined MS (HPLC/API MS, MS/MS) and NMR analyses for structural characterization of natural compounds in plant extracts.
+A key activity is developing multi-target chromatographic methods for quality control of plant extracts for food use, mainly containing phenolic compounds, alkaloids, and saponins.

-• Studies on the chemical composition and bioactivity of the secondary metabolites produced by Olea europaea L.: in particular, phenolic compounds in fruits, leaves, EVOO and pressing by-products, and headspace profiles (HS-SPME-GC- MS) of the volatile compounds of virgin olive oils.
+• Studies defining chemical composition and bioactivity of secondary metabolites from Olea europaea L., including phenolic compounds in fruits, leaves, OEVO, by-products of crushing, and volatile compound profiles of virgin olive oils (HS-SPME-GC-MS).

-• Studies on starch and resistant starch, phenols, sterylferulates in minor cereals (e.g. millet)
+• Studies on starch and resistant starch, phenols, and ferulates in minor cereals (e.g., millet).

-• Studies on coffee as a beverage and as by-products aimed at the determination of alkaloids and chlorogenic acids.
+• Studies on coffee as a beverage and by-products for alkaloid and chlorogenic acid content.

-• Studies on the chemical composition and bioactivity of pomegranate fruit extracts (juice, peels, and fermented peels)
+• Studies on chemical composition and bioactivity of pomegranate extracts (juice, peel, and fermented peel).

-• Extraction and analysis of natural polysaccharides (extracts from pomegranate, algae, date fruits) and evaluation of their prebiotic properties.
+• Extraction and analysis of natural polysaccharides (pomegranate, algae, date extracts) and evaluation of their prebiotic properties.

-• Production of plant extracts obtained from different matrices, quali-quantitatively characterized from a phytochemical point of view, to be used for in vitro and in vivo biological tests.
+• Production of phytochemically characterized plant extracts for in vitro and in vivo biological testing.

 Prof. Anna Rita Bilia, Prof. Maria Camilla Bergonzi, Prof. Francesca Maestrelli